c-lombardi23/FOCAL/README.md

 If your image-only model is not achieving the desired accuracy, consider the following strategies:

-- **Fine-tune the Pretrained Backbone:** Unfreeze the last 10–20 layers of MobileNetV2 and continue training with a low learning rate.
+- **Fine-tune the Pretrained Backbone:** Unfreeze the last 10–20 layers of the pre-trained and continue training with a low learning rate.
 - **Increase Model Capacity:** Add more dense layers or increase the number of units after the global average pooling layer.
 - **Tune Data Augmentation:** Use more aggressive or varied augmentations (e.g., `RandomFlip`, higher `RandomBrightness`/`RandomContrast`).
 - **Regularization:** Add or increase dropout, or use L2 regularization on dense layers.
 - **Learning Rate Scheduling:** Use a learning rate scheduler or `ReduceLROnPlateau` callback.
 - **Handle Class Imbalance:** Use class weights or oversample minority classes if your dataset is imbalanced.
 - **Hyperparameter Tuning:** Use Keras Tuner to search for the best architecture and training parameters.
-- **Image Preprocessing:** Ensure images are normalized to the range expected by the backbone (usually [0, 1] or [-1, 1]).
+- **Image Preprocessing:** Ensure images are normalized to the range expected by the backbone (done in code already).
 - **Train Longer with Early Stopping:** Allow more epochs and use early stopping to avoid underfitting.

 ### Example: Improved Image-Only Model Architecture